 Sequenced proof-of-concept and pilot programmes with industrial partners turn lab results into bankable, referenceable performance.

-Two cores addressing distinct buyer pools — equipment makers and metal producers — diversify the revenue base.
+Independent technologies addressing distinct buyer pools — equipment makers and metal producers — diversify the revenue base.

 An international holding vehicle structured for cross-border licensing, royalty flow and institutional investment.